rubysash/verses2jmemorize/README.md

 # verses2jmemorize
 Create topical flashcards from openbible.info

-# automatically groups card sets
+# Automatically Groups Cards into Sets of 10
 Every 10 cards goes into a new category so you have small card sets to memorize

 For example, if you have 20 cards in the "mighty" category, it will make a mighty0 for the first 10 and mighty1 for the next 10.
 This makes it easier to study sets in smaller bites of just a few minutes here and there.